miklevin/MikeLev.in/_posts/2024-11-06-resilience-while-achieving-ikagi.md

 Since I started writing this article, it is tomorrow.
 One for the history books, for sure.
 And the way I opened up this article is more appropriate now than ever.

-### Finding My Ikagi
+### Finding My Ikigai

-I have found my Ikagi.
+I have found my Ikigai.
 I wish I were in a better position to share it with you.
 I have a lot to offer and teach, but life having no mulligans or do-overs such as I expressed earlier, sometimes those opportunities are prematurely and unfortunately shut down.
 I am deeply and profoundly sorry for my mistakes.
 I fess up.
 I introspect.
 And I improve.

 ### Moving Forward with Hope